Sign Up Login

 Related content: Read our guide to XXE

-8. Directory Traversal
+8. Path Traversal

-Directory traversal attacks, or backtracking, involve exploiting how the web application receives data from a web server.
+Path traversal attacks, or backtracking, involve exploiting how the web application receives data from a web server.
 Web apps often use Access Control Lists (ACLs) to restrict user access to specific files within the root directory.
 A malicious actor can identify the URL format the target application uses for file requests.

 Related content: Read our guide to directory traversal